Tuesday, August 5, 2014

 Among the material evacuated from Philadelphia were Aiken's printed sheets of pages 1-424 of the 1776 Journals.
 Having lost many complete copies in Philadelphia, and not having the terminal sheets to make up more copies, Congress resolved to reprint the remainder of the volume.
 John Dunlap the printer of the July 4th Declaration of Independence Broadside, unlike Aiken, had evacuated his equipment.
 Consequently, the Continental Congress appointed Dunlap their new printer on May 2, 1778.
 Dunlap then reprinted the rest of the 1776 volume (coming out to a slightly different pagination from Aitken's version).
 Dunlap added, under his imprint at York, a new title page along with a notice on the verso of his appointment as printer to Congress.
 This presumably came out between his appointment on May 2 and the return of Congress to Philadelphia in July 1778.

-You will see in a few days a Declaration setting forth the Causes, which have impell'd Us to this mighty Revolution, and the Reasons which will justify it, in the Sight of God and Man.
-A Plan of Confederation will be taken up in a few days.
-On July 2, 1776 the Association known as United Colonies of America officially became the United States of America .[ix]
+You will see in a few days a Declaration setting forth the Causes, which have impell’d Us to this mighty Revolution, and the Reasons which will justify it, in the Sight of God and Man.
+A Plan of Confederation will be taken up in a few days.”

 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
 It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.

-The start of the United States of America has been a matter of debate since the Second Continental Congress set July 4th -- and not July 2nd -- as the nation's “birthday.”
-Since then, historians have written volumes denoting July 4th as U.S. Independence Day, despite independence having been declared two days earlier with the enactment of Richard Henry Lee’s Resolution for Independency.
+The debate over America’s “birthday” began when the Second Continental Congress designated July 4, not July 2, as Independence Day.
+Since then, historians have consistently identified July 4 as the nation’s Independence Day, despite the actual Declaration of Independence occurring two days earlier with Richard Henry Lee’s Resolution for Independency.

 Independence Hall with Ranger Jay holding the September 1787, American Museum printing of the U.S. Constitution and Ranger Ed Welch holding John Dunlap's 1776 Journals of Congress opened, respectively to the U.S. Constitution of 1787 and Declaration of Independence. - For More information please visit NCHC Partners in the Park 2017